 14. Modern Yet Traditional.
 Remodeling old homes and adaptive reuse are two ways that old buildings are thriving.
 But inside, even if the stylings are traditional, the open plan—a distinctly modern idea—rules.
 Modern style is being softened to include traditional elements, and traditional style is being smoothed so it’s sleeker.

-.
+15. City Slickers.
+Transit-oriented developments appeal to home buyers young and old, says John Thatch of the Dahlin Group.
 Proximity to public transportation, shopping, and entertainment means driving less, walking more, and living in an interesting, lively place.
 Many of these new developments are loaded with amenities for residents, such as a fitness center, yoga room, entertainment kitchen, and a clubhouse.
 Unit plans are smaller but much more efficient and include features like galley kitchens, open kitchens, a sleeping nook brought to the center of the plan, and open living spaces whose zones are defined by varying ceiling treatments.
 In senior communities, the guy’s garage—a place to tinker—is starting to emerge.
 In Los Angeles, where the food truck trend was born, multi-family buildings now have dedicated spaces just for the trucks to park.
 As condos come back, this may be a more common occurrence.

 16. Green Is a Given.
 Sustainability is no longer being given as an option.
 Natural ventilation, salvage materials, greywater management, Energy Star rated appliances, and more are expected.